THOMASELOVE/431-classes-2026/class02/README.md

 - To print the HTML slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We (attempt to) record all 431 classes via Zoom and post the recording to Canvas.
 To access the Class recordings, visit [Canvas](https://canvas.case.edu/), select our course, then select *Zoom* and then *Cloud Recordings*.
 Select the recording you want to view, and you should then be able to either download it or watch it online.

-## Questions?
-Need help?

-- Attend [TA office hours](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) (starting Sunday) or email **431-help at case dot edu** (available now) you have questions about the materials.
-    - The office hours schedule is available on our [Contact Us](https://thomaselove.github.io/431-2026/contact.html) and [Calendar](https://thomaselove.github.io/431-2026/calendar.html#ta-office-hours) pages, and the Zoom links are found in a document on [our Shared Google Drive](https://thomaselove.github.io/431-2026/google.html).
-    - Email Dr. Love directly at `Thomas dot Love at case dot edu` if you have questions about class logistics that aren't addressed in the [Syllabus](https://thomaselove.github.io/431-syllabus-2026/) or the [Calendar](https://thomaselove.github.io/431-2026/calendar.html).
-If you want to get in touch with me outside of class, the best option is always to **email** me.

 ## Announcements

 1. **Getting into the Robbins building** If your ID doesn't let you into the building, please contact Kim Krajcovic at `kxk917 at case dot edu` in the Department of Population and Quantitative Health Sciences.
 She will need your student ID number to enable your building access.